MulukenMathewos/alx-files_manager/README.md

 | DB_PORT | No (Default: `27017`)| The database port. |
 | DB_DATABASE | No (Default: `files_manager`)| The database name. |
 | FOLDER_PATH | No (Default: `/tmp/files_manager` (Linux, Mac OS X) & `%TEMP%/files_manager` (Windows)) | The local folder where files are saved. |

-## Installation

-+ Clone this repository and switch to the cloned repository's directory.
-+ Install the packages using `yarn install` or `npm install`.

 ## Usage